Insulin

 Beta cells are sensitive to blood sugar levels so that they secrete insulin into the blood in response to high level of glucose, and inhibit secretion of insulin when glucose levels are low.
-Insulin enhances glucose uptake and metabolism in the cells, thereby reducing blood sugar level.
+Insulin production is also regulated by glucose: high glucose promotes insulin production while low glucose levels lead to lower production.
+Insulin enhances glucose uptake and metabolism in the cells, thereby reducing blood sugar.
 Their neighboring alpha cells, by taking their cues from the beta cells, secrete glucagon into the blood in the opposite manner: increased secretion when blood glucose is low, and decreased secretion when glucose concentrations are high.
-Glucagon increases blood glucose level by stimulating glycogenolysis and gluconeogenesis in the liver.
+Glucagon increases blood glucose by stimulating glycogenolysis and gluconeogenesis in the liver.
 The secretion of insulin and glucagon into the blood in response to the blood glucose concentration is the primary mechanism of glucose homeostasis.

-Decreased or absent insulin activity results in diabetes mellitus, a condition of high blood sugar level (hyperglycaemia).
+Decreased or absent insulin activity results in diabetes, a condition of high blood sugar level (hyperglycaemia).
 There are two types of the disease.
-In diabetes mellitus type 1, the beta cells are destroyed by an autoimmune reaction so that insulin can no longer be synthesized or be secreted into the blood.
-In diabetes mellitus type 2, the destruction of beta cells is less pronounced than in type 1, and is not due to an autoimmune process.
+In type 1 diabetes, the beta cells are destroyed by an autoimmune reaction so that insulin can no longer be synthesized or be secreted into the blood.
+In type 2 diabetes, the destruction of beta cells is less pronounced than in type 1, and is not due to an autoimmune process.
 Instead, there is an accumulation of amyloid in the pancreatic islets, which likely disrupts their anatomy and physiology.
 The pathogenesis of type 2 diabetes is not well understood but reduced population of islet beta-cells, reduced secretory function of islet beta-cells that survive, and peripheral tissue insulin resistance are known to be involved.
 Type 2 diabetes is characterized by increased glucagon secretion which is unaffected by, and unresponsive to the concentration of blood glucose.
 But insulin is still secreted into the blood in response to the blood glucose.
 As a result, glucose accumulates in the blood.